What is backlog refinement, when and how is it performed and what advantages does it offer?

 The preparation is the task of the product owner.
 Ideally, the upcoming user stories are already periodised, because this saves a lot of time for everyone involved.
 The product owner must prepare the meeting well.
-The important upcoming backlog stories must be prioritised, clearly understandable and described in sufficient detail (ideally according to the INVEST approach).
+The important upcoming backlog stories must be prioritised, clearly understandable and described in sufficient detail (ideally according to the INVEST approach and the DEEP approach).

 - The development of acceptance criteria

 It is advisable to define acceptance criteria together in the team, because this leads to a better, common understanding of the participants.
 Alternatively, the criteria could only be defined by the product owner; this could reduce the effort, but gaps in understanding could possibly remain undiscovered.

 The focus in the Backlog Refinement is not on estimating the effort, it is just one component of several, such as adding new user stories, eliminating existing items or splitting individual user stories.